Reduce, Defending Against and Treating Dog Attacks

 - Never dart toward a dog’s face.

-- Please don’t scream, yell, or run from the canine as this can cause it to set upon you.
+- You must never scream, yell, or run from the canine as this can cause it to set upon you.

-- Avoid staring at the dog or extending your gaze into the animal’s eyes as this could make the animal take the offensive.
+- You must avoid staring at the dog or extending your gaze into the animal’s eyes as this could make the animal take the offensive.

-- If knocked over by a large dog, assume the fetal position.
-After that, protect your head and neck.
+- If a large dog knocks you over, assume the fetal position, protecting your head and neck.